 This ability modifies gunsmith.

 At 1st level, a crescent warrior trains for years in the ability to leap astounding and nearly supernatural distances, emulating the dragon’s ability to fly.
 The crescent warrior adds his gunbreaker levels to all Acrobatic skill checks for jumping.
 A crescent warrior’s ability to jump with his Acrobatic checks is treated as though he got a running start and has the Run feat, regardless of whether or not he gets a running start.
 In addition, the crescent warrior may jump as part of a charge action allowing him to ignore difficult terrain for the distance he jumps.
-A crescent warrior’s maximum height is not affected by his size, allowing very strong, very powerful crescent warriors to eventually leap higher than their own height.
+A crescent warrior’s maximum jump distance is 2x his base speed, as if charging, instead of being limited by his normal base speed (30-foot land speed, 60-foot jump maximum).

 Beginning at 4th level, the DC multiplier for a high jump is reduced by 1, making it a multiplier of 3 rather than 4.
 This reduction improves by 1 every seven gunbreaker levels thereafter; multiplier of 2 at 11th level, and multiplier of 1 at 18th level.
 A crescent warrior using this ability does not provoke an attack of opportunity unless he passes through a square that is threatened by a flying creature that he is not attacking directly or jumping while adjacent to an enemy creature.
 If a crescent warrior is hit in this manner, he falls to the ground prone in the square in front of the creature.